kgrid-lab/nephroticsyndrome-computablephenotype/README.md

 ```

 ## Implementation
+The algorithm is implemented as a function and is packaged in a knowledge object that includes multiple services to execute it.
+Services include
+- a stand alone web API:
-The algorithm is implemented as a function and is used by an API that receive data in either Json format or as a csv file and process it and return results as HTTP response.
+    - an API that receives patients data in either Json or a csv file
+    - an API that receives json formatted patients data as the body of the request
+- a Command Line Interface (CLI): that receives the patients data as a file

 ## Try it out
 Use the following link to access this app which is deployed on Heroku: https://nephroticsyndrome-computableph-07c73f0fb31d.herokuapp.com/